-Honey process coffee: Weet sells method.
-The semi-wet coffee processing method, also known as the Honey method, originated in Costa Rica because of its effectiveness in improving coffee quality.
+Honey process coffee: Weet sells method – The semi-wet coffee processing method, also known as the Honey method, originated in Costa Rica because of its effectiveness in improving coffee quality.

-Also, because of the addition of this part, the coffee beans have a harmonious overall sweetness, which is superior to other methods.
-When carried out in the right way and on schedule, the Honey prep method creates an excellent property, being the perfect combination of dry prep and wet prep.
+Also, because of the addition of this part, the coffee beans have a balanced overall sweetness, which is superior to other methods.
+When carried out in the right way and on schedule, the Honey prep method creates an excellent property, the perfect combination of dry and wet prep.

-The drying process is critical because of the high risk of mold growth and defects, so it is important that the beans are turned regularly until the desired moisture content is reached and protected from damage. damaged by insects.
+The drying process is critical because of the high risk of mold growth and defects, so the beans must be turned regularly until the desired moisture content is reached and protected from damage.
+Insects damaged it.

-Coffee farmers establish their own rating system for the degree of processing in their crops.
+Coffee farmers establish their rating system for processing their crops.
 A grading scale is used, which indicates the amount of mucilage remaining on the kernel, typically 40%, 60%, 80%, and 100%.

 Semi-natural coffee – Honey tends to have a prominent sweetness.
-This is largely due to the time the green coffee beans are in contact with the mucilage.
+This is primarily due to the time the green coffee beans are in contact with the mucilage.
 These caramelized sugars infuse during the fermentation and drying process.

 Coffee prepared with this method has good clarity and medium acidity (just like coffee prepared by the wet method).
-They also have a great weight, thick body, and outstanding sweetness (like natural pre-processed coffees).
+They also have a great weight, thick body, and wonderful sweetness (like natural pre-processed coffees).